oldcomputerjunk/oldcomputerjunk.github.io/_posts/2022-11-12-cheap-smart-speaker-teardown-part3.markdown

     ![Serial signal starting to resolve](/images/cheap-smart-speaker-teardown-part3/121-baudrate.png){:height="50%" width="50%"}
 - in this case I ended up at 5&micro;s/div which covered the screen with around 80&micro;s of signal
 - trigger again, keep triggering until the signal has a lot of narrow pulses
-    - ideal data bytes would be 0xaa or 0x55 but we have no control over what is output in this case
+    - the ideal data bytes for this would be 0xaa or 0x55, but we have no control over what is output in this case
 - use the markers a number of times to estimate the width of several of the narrowest pulses
 - and then again, to estimate the width of a bytes worth of pulses
 - there is a little bit of guesswork involved, but you can get a feel for which are individual 0101 sequences